jic-dtool/jic-dtool.github.io/_drafts/useful-links.md

 - [How to share data with a statistician](https://github.com/jtleek/datasharing)
   <br />
-  Guide by Jeff Leek giving practical advice on how to share data with a statistician or data scientist
+  Guide by Jeff Leek giving practical advice on how to share data with a statistician or data scientist.
 - [Tidy Data](http://doi.org/10.18637/jss.v059.i10)
   <br />
-  Article by Hadley Wickham published in the Journal of Statistical Software introducing the concept of "tidy data", a specific structure that makes it easier to visualise and work with the tabular data.
+  Article by Hadley Wickham published in the Journal of Statistical Software introducing the concept of "tidy data", a specific structure that makes it easier to visualise and work with tabular data.

 ### Principles